MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/azuread-msoline-cmdlet-map.md

 description: "Use this map of the Azure AD PowerShell and MSOnline cmdlets to find their Microsoft Graph PowerShell equivalents."

 ms.topic: reference
-ms.date: 11/01/2023
+ms.date: 11/17/2023
 author: msewaweru
 manager: CelesteDG
 ms.author: eunicewaweru
 ---

-# Find Azure AD and MSOnline cmdlets in Microsoft Graph PowerShell
+# Find Azure AD PowerShell and MSOnline cmdlets in Microsoft Graph PowerShell

 You can use this map of Azure AD PowerShell and MSOnline cmdlets to find the cmdlets that you need in the [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/overview).
 For more information about the new cmdlets, see [Get started with the Microsoft Graph PowerShell SDK](/graph/powershell/get-started).

-## Azure AD to Microsoft Graph PowerShell by category
+## Azure AD PowerShell to Microsoft Graph PowerShell by category

 The following is the categorization of the Microsoft Entra cmdlets.
 Select a category to use the cmdlets